 It is a sterile wet-vacuum.
-Collection solution is sprayed onto the surface while simultaneously being vacuum off of the surface.
+Collection solution is sprayed onto the surface while simultaneously being vacuumed off of the surface.
 It creates a "mini-hurricane" that loosens the DNA material which is transferred to the collection bottle and later concentrated onto a filter.
 Here is a short video describing the M-Vac.

-This unique collection method is both more sensitive and scalable so collecting minute amounts of DNA is very feasible and even when it is spread over a large surface area.
+This unique collection method is both more sensitive and scalable so collecting minute amounts of DNA is very feasible even when it is spread over a large surface area.

-|<< Back: What Others Say||Next: Where It Works >>|
+|<< Back: Casework||Next: What Others Say >>|